We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • Presto Dehydro Square Dehydrator 06304: This was our budget pick, but it’s been discontinued.

-• NESCO Gardenmaster Pro Dehydrator: While this dehydrator is a favorite of many review sites, during our home kitchen testing, it just couldn’t compete.
-And its bulky size did not equate to a large capacity.
-When drying something simple (like the apple rings), this unit did well.
-However, during the fruit leather test, it became apparent how uneven its vertical airflow actually was—producing trays of poorly dehydrated fruit leather.
-Its large plastic trays also didn't fit into an average home sink and weren't entirely dishwasher-safe (the manual said they could be washed on the top rack of the dishwasher, but had to be removed before the drying cycle), making clean-up a chore.
+• NESCO Gardenmaster Pro Dehydrator: While this dehydrator is a favorite of many review sites, during our tests, it just couldn’t compete.
+During the fruit leather test, it became apparent how uneven its vertical airflow actually was: it produced trays of poorly dehydrated fruit leather.
+Its large plastic trays also didn’t fit into an average home sink and weren’t entirely dishwasher-safe (the manual said they could be washed on the top rack of the dishwasher, but had to be removed before the drying cycle), making cleanup a chore.
+Its bulky size did not equate to a large capacity.

-• Hamilton Beach Food Dehydrator: This little dehydrator was definitely space-saving, but ultimately the drying was too uneven from top to bottom for us to recommend it.
+• Hamilton Beach Food Dehydrator: This little dehydrator did save sapce, but ultimately the drying was too uneven from top to bottom for us to recommend it.

 • Dash SmartStore Dehydrator: This dehydrator was just too small.
 The capacity was minuscule and its small fan was not powerful enough to dry its upper trays in any of our tests in an acceptable amount of time.